Media Trading Groups and Short Selling Manipulation

 Date Written: March 1, 2021

-This paper models how chatroom traders, unionized via social media platforms, influence the stock price through momentum trading in the presence of large and strategic short sellers.
-The economic consequences of this dynamic game are studied in a quasi-competitive equilibrium framework, which is new to the literature.
-Depending on the market structure, various equilibrium phenomena arise, including short squeezes, forced liquidations, and precautionary savings by the large trader.
-Media groups discipline the large trader's incentive to short sell, but it can be either efficiency enhancing or reducing.
+This paper models how chatroom traders, forming a coalition via social media platforms, influence the stock price in the presence of large and strategic short sellers.
+The economic consequences of this dynamic game are studied in a micro-founded quasi-competitive equilibrium framework, which is new to the literature.
+Various equilibrium phenomena arise, including price bubbles, short squeezes, forced liquidations, and precautionary savings by the large trader.
+Media groups discipline the large trader's incentive to short sell, but it can either increase or decrease market efficiency.
+Additionally, it uniformly improves social welfare under the belief-neutral welfare criterion.

 JEL Classification: G12, G13, G14, G18.